UK cruise retraces Titanic's ill-fated voyage

 Around 700 people were rescued but there were too few lifeboats to save the rest.

-The world’s most famous maritime disaster has fascinated people ever since, explaining why passengers from 28 countries were prepared to pay up to 8,000 pounds ($13,000) each to be a passenger on the memorial cruise organized by a British travel firm.
+The world’s most famous maritime disaster has fascinated people ever since, explaining why passengers from 28 countries were prepared to pay up to 8,000 pounds each to be a passenger on the memorial cruise organised by a British travel firm.

 The Balmoral will follow in the wake of the Titanic, sailing near Cherbourg in France and then calling at Cobh in Ireland before arriving at the spot where the Titanic went down.
 There, on April 15, a memorial service will be held on board to mark the centenary of the disaster.